 In conventional medicine, the cell proliferation that takes place in PCL-A is diagnosed as a “lung cancer” or bronchial cancer (compare with lung cancer related to the lung alveoli).
 Based on the Five Biological Laws, the new cells cannot be regarded as “cancer cells” since the cell increase is, in reality, a replenishing process.

 The swelling in a bronchial tube can block the air passages resulting in a bronchial atelectasis.
-On a lung X-ray, the bronchus, void of air due to the obstruction, appears as white (see picture).
+On a lung X-ray, the lung, void of air due to the obstruction, appears as white (see picture).
 After the Epileptoid Crisis, the bronchial tube reopens accompanied by heavy coughs and sputum production.
 However, with a hanging healing, when the repair process is continually interrupted by conflict relapses, the scar-buildup eventually hardens with the result that the atelectasis remains (this is also referred to as COPD-Chronic Obstructive Pulmonary Disease).
 The bronchial constriction causes permanent breathing difficulties, even after the healing phase has been completed.

 According to Dr. Hamer, an atelectasis is often misdiagnosed as a bronchial tumor.